roshaanahsan/pc-health-monitor-industrial-systems/README.md

 ## Project Context

-Built in late 2024 as an exploration of hardware-software co-design on constrained embedded systems.
-The goal: a portable, no-install monitoring solution that works on any Windows machine — plug in the USB, metrics appear on physical hardware within 10 seconds.
+Built in late 2024 — an exploration of hardware-software co-design on constrained embedded systems.
+Goal: a portable, zero-install monitoring solution that works on any Windows machine.
+Plug in the USB, metrics appear on physical hardware within 10 seconds.

-Published in 2025 as part of documenting my systems engineering portfolio.
+Part of my systems engineering portfolio documenting complete silicon to cloud builds.

 ---